 Networking doesn’t have to be awkward!
 More and more jobs can be found through networking versus traditional job posts.
 Boston University Questrom School of Business has an amazing alumni network that is at your finger tips!
 Learn more about networking and get tips for using LinkedIn, Questrom Network Resources, and conducting informational interviews.

 - Develop a firm grasp of job search basics.
 Your basics should include researching industries and positions, writing effective resumés and cover letters to highlight your related work experience and projects, and brushing up on your interview skills.

 - Conduct a self-assessment.
 Talk to your career counselor about exercises and tools that are available.
 Research job descriptions and industries to see what’s out there and what appeals to you.
 Remember, you need to be able to communicate what you want and what you can offer when speaking with your contacts.

-- Decide how to organize your network.
+- Organize your network.
 Create a spreadsheet and filing system to keep track of names, addresses, titles, emails, resumés sent, responses received, and contacts made.
 Here’s a template to help you get started!

 - Communicate with your network.
 Initiate contact and be sure to follow up your meetings with a thank-you note!
 Remember to be assertive, not aggressive, and always be clear about your reasons for contact.